Monday, December 20, 2010

 Companies such as HP and Wells Fargo are adopting similar strategies in the hopes of saving energy and money.

-Real Needs™ approach.
+Minicom embraced this philosophy years ago with the Real Needs™ approach.
 The basic philosophy of our Real Needs™ approach is to make sure that you have the most efficient hardware for your data center requirements without spending IT dollars for equipment that you don't need.
 Rather than advocate a "rip and replace" approach, the Real Needs™ approach preserves past investments by repurposing and updating existing equipment.
 We utilize the infrastructure, installation, and training that you already have, and add the elements that are missing.

 Find out how Minicom can help extend the life of the IT equipment you already have.